kskrueger/RBE549_SfM_and_NeRF/README.md

-# RBE549_SfM_and_NeRF
+# RBE549 Buildings Built in Minutes
-RBE549 Buildings Built in Minutes, using SfM and NeRF approaches to 3D reconstruction
+Using SfM and NeRF for 3D reconstruction